geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Lest we the horrors of her doom should share."
 J

-" No !" said a youth, " be prayers and praises given
+" No!" said a youth, " be prayers and praises given

 " As to a saint that leaves her throne in heaven!